 Students in grades 7 - 12 may participate in the College Credit Plus (CCP) program where students can concurrently earn both high school and college credit.
 Students must submit their Intent to Participate form by April 1st to the school counseling office.
 This does not commit the student to the program, but notifies the high school that the student may pursue the CCP program.
-It is also recommended that the student and the parent meet with the high school counselor to discuss the rules of the program, how it may affect graduation, and other possible concerns.
+It is recommended that the student and the parent attend the annual CCP Informational Meeting or meet with the high school counselor to discuss the rules of the program, how it may affect graduation, and other possible concerns.

-To participate in CCP, the student must also:
+To participate in CCP, the student must:

-- 1. Register and take the ACT or SAT by February for the Fall Semester and by September for the Spring Semester. - 2.
-Submit an application to the college of choice by the deadline set by the college for College Credit Plus admission.
+- 1. Submit an application to the college of choice by the deadline set by the college for College Credit Plus admission.
 Deadlines vary according to the college.
-Refer to college websites for more information. - 3.
+Refer to college websites for more information. - 2.
+Meet the college's admission requirements for CCP. - 3.
 Upon acceptance to the college, the student meets with a high school counselor and provides a copy of the scheduled college classes to the high school counselor so adjustments can be made to the high school schedule.